qhwa/bonfire/README.md

 * [Pow] for authentification
 * [Rio] for deployment

+Libraries are picked for practicing reason, you can find more background information in the [design document](https://github.com/qhwa/bonfire/blob/master/design/design.md).

 It's still under active development, even the core features are not fully implemented yet.
 Refer to [Todos](#Todos) for more information.

 ## Develop